Parametric strong lensing model of the galaxy cluster Abell 2390 from Euclid and MUSE observations: Data

-We measured the redshift values for the objects in the catalogue making use of the {\tt Marz} \citep{Hinton2016Marz} software, by identifying spectral features like emission and absorption lines, and continuum breaks with both automatic and visual analyses.
-We labeled each redshift measurement with a quality flag (QF), defined to be equal to 1 for tentative measurements, equal to 2 for possible measurements based on faint spectral features, equal to 3 for secure measurements based on multiple features, and equal to 9 for measurements based on a single emission line.
-In some cases, if it is possible to characterize the single emission line (like for instance by observing a doublet or the typical asymmetric shape of the $\mathrm{Ly}\alpha$ line) we convert ${\rm QF}=9$ objects to ${\rm QF}=3$.
-The final MUSE catalogue contains 96 objects with ${\rm QF}>2$ redshift measurement, divided into 6 stars or Galactic objects, 36 cluster members, and 54 background objects, including 25 multiple images from 10 background sources.
+We measured the redshift values for the objects in the catalogue making use of the {\tt Marz} \citep{Hinton2016Marz} software by identifying spectral features such as emission and absorption lines and continuum breaks through both automatic and visual analyses.
+We labelled each redshift measurement with a quality flag (QF) defined to be equal to one for tentative measurements, equal to two for possible measurements based on faint spectral features, equal to three for secure measurements based on multiple features, and equal to nine for measurements based on a single emission line.
+In some cases, if it was possible to characterise the single emission line (e.g. by observing a doublet or the typical asymmetric shape of the $\mathrm{Ly}\alpha$ line), we converted ${\rm QF}=9$ objects to ${\rm QF}=3$.
+The final MUSE catalogue contains 96 objects with ${\rm QF}>2$ redshift measurement divided into 6 stars or Galactic objects, 36 cluster members, and 54 background objects, including 25 multiple images from 10 background sources.

-Since the MUSE pointing is only restricted to the core of the galaxy cluster (see Fig. \ref{fig:image}), we also considered ancillary archival spectroscopic measurements from several catalogues obtained with other instruments in order to complement the MUSE one: specifically, we used the catalogues by \cite{sohn2020}, based on the SDSS Data Release 14 \citep{sdss} and the 6.5m Multiple Mirror Telescope (MMT) Hectospec spectrograph \citep{hectospec}, and the catalogue by \cite{abraham}, based on the Multi Object Spectograph (MOS) and the Subarcsecond Imaging Spectrograph (SIS) at the 3.6m Canada-France-Hawaii Telescope (CFHT).
-We cross-matched these catalogs in order to produce a final spectroscopic sample.
+Since the MUSE pointing is only restricted to the core of the galaxy cluster (see Fig. \ref{fig:image}), we also considered ancillary archival spectroscopic measurements from several catalogues obtained with other instruments in order to complement the MUSE one.
+Specifically, we used the catalogues by \cite{sohn2020}, based on the SDSS Data Release 14 \citep{sdss} and the 6.5m Multiple Mirror Telescope (MMT) Hectospec spectrograph \citep{hectospec}, and the catalogue by \cite{abraham} based on the Multi Object Spectograph (MOS) and the Subarcsecond Imaging Spectrograph (SIS) at the 3.6m Canada-France-Hawaii Telescope (CFHT).
+We cross-matched these catalogues in order to produce a final spectroscopic sample.
 When a source was present in more than one catalogue, we gave priority (if possible) to the redshift measurements obtained through our reduction of the MUSE datacube.